okTurtles/dnschain/README.md

 SSL certificates today [do not provide the security that they claim to provide](http://okturtles.com/other/dnsnmc_okturtles_overview.pdf).
 DNSChain replaces Certificate Authorities by providing a means for distributing public keys in a way that is secure from MITM attacks.

+### The '.dns' meta-TLD<a name="metaTLD"/>

+__.dns__ is a "meta-TLD".
+It is called so because unlike traditional TLDs, it is not meant to globally resolve to a specific IP.
+Rather, it is meant to resolve to a DNSChain server that *_you personally own and run_*.

+When a DNSChain server sees a request to a `.dns` domain, it handles the request itself, looking it up in a blockchain stored on that same server.
+At the moment, DNSChain uses the Namecoin blockchain, but it easily be configured to use any blockchain.

 ## How do I use it?<a name="Use"/>

 No special software is required, just set your computer's DNS settings to use [one of the public DNSChain servers](#servers) (more secure to run your own though).